sensu/sensu-docs/content/sensu-go/5.16/api/filters.md

 #### EXAMPLE {#filtersfilter-delete-example}

-The following example shows a request to delete the event filter `production-only`, resulting in a successful HTTP `204 No Content` response.
+The following example shows a request to the `/filters/:filter` API endpoint to delete the event filter `production-only`, resulting in a successful HTTP `204 No Content` response.

 {{< highlight shell >}}
 curl -X DELETE \